-- 1. Act as an ex-officio member, without vote, of selected presidential appointed committees in order to review, study, and make recommendations on AAFS matters. - 2.
-Assist the President in preparation and updating of guidelines and principles for the Board's Policy and Procedure Manual. - 3.
+- 1. Serve as a Member of the Board of Directors. - 2.
+Act as an ex-officio member, without vote, of selected presidential appointed committees in order to review, study, and make recommendations on AAFS matters. - 3.
+Assist the President in preparation and updating of guidelines and principles for the Board's Policy and Procedure Manual. - 4.
 Serve the President on other AAFS activities as designated or delegated.

 Duties of the Immediate Past President: The Immediate Past President shall be a member of the Board of Directors for one (1) year immediately following his/her term of office as President.
 The Immediate Past President shall undertake such other duties or tasks as may be assigned by the Board of Directors.
-The Immediate Past President shall serve as Chair of the Past Presidents Council for one year.
-The Immediate Past President shall serve as the Chair of the Nominating Committee for one year and then two additional years as a member.